-- (1) Accessory buildings located on the ground shall be no larger than four hundred (400) square feet and must be constructed of durable, low maintenance materials, architecturally compatible and integrated with existing buildings and structures.
-Sites with greater than one hundred (100) cubic feet of cabinet area, visible from a public right-of-way or residentially zoned or used area, must enclose the equipment in accessory buildings. - (2) Accessory buildings and facilities are to be screened, to the extent possible, from public streets and sidewalks, either by screening, landscaping, location or other techniques deemed sufficient by the Town. - (d) Building or Roof Mounted Facilities Requirements.
-Building or roof mounted facilities are to be screened from public view, either by screening, location or other techniques deemed sufficient.
+(1) Accessory buildings located on the ground shall be no larger than four hundred (400) square feet and must be constructed of durable, low maintenance materials, architecturally compatible and integrated with existing buildings and structures.
+Sites with greater than one hundred (100) cubic feet of cabinet area, visible from a public right-of-way or residentially zoned or used area, must enclose the equipment in accessory buildings.

-- (e) Freestanding Wireless Telecommunications Facilities Requirements.
+- (2) Accessory buildings and facilities are to be screened, to the extent possible, from public streets and sidewalks, either by screening, landscaping, location or other techniques deemed sufficient by the Town. - (d) Building or Roof Mounted Facilities Requirements.
+Building or roof mounted facilities are to be screened from public view, either by screening, location or other techniques deemed sufficient. - (e) Freestanding Wireless Telecommunications Facilities Requirements.
 All freestanding wireless telecommunications facilities shall be designed and constructed in such a manner that they are: - (1) Capable of serving, through original construction, expansion or replacement, a minimum of two (2) users; - (2) Constructed as a monopole, which tapers toward the top of the pole to the degree allowed by structural requirements, unless some other decorative type of structure is proposed and approved; - (3) Of a neutral color, including fencing, buildings and cabinets, or to match existing buildings; - (4) Hold only lighting required by the Federal Aviation Administration; and no signage; - (5) No higher than fifty (50) feet from the ground, with an additional twenty (20) feet per co-locating user permitted, up to seventy (70) feet.
 Exceptions may be granted upon request by the applicant; and - (6) Constructed in accordance with a certified engineer's specifications and in compliance with all applicable U.B.C. provisions.

-Chapter 7.32 FLOOD REGULATIONS
+Chapter 10.32 FLOOD REGULATIONS

-Findings of Fact .189

-Statement of Purpose .189

-Definitions .190

-Methods of Reducing Flood Losses .194

-Lands to Which This Chapter 7.32 Applies .194

-Basis for Establishing the Areas of Special Flood Hazard .194

-Compliance .194

-Abrogation and Greater Restrictions .194

-Interpretation .194

-Warning and Disclaimer of Liability .195

-Establishment of Development Permit .195

-Designation of the Local Administrator .195

-Specific Standards .200

-Findings of Fact Statement of Purpose Definitions
+10.32.010 Findings of Fact 10.32.020 Statement of Purpose 201 10.32.030 Definitions 202 10.32.040 Methods of Reducing Flood Losses 206 10.32.050 Lands to Which This Chapter 10.32 Applies 206 10.32.060 Basis for Establishing the Areas of Special Flood Hazard 206 10.32.070 Compliance 206 10.32.080 Abrogation and Greater Restrictions 206 10.32.090 Interpretation 206 10.32.100 Warning and Disclaimer of Liability 206 10.32.110 Establishment of Development Permit 207 10.32.120 Designation of the Local Administrator 207 10.32.130 Duties and Responsibilities of the Local Administrator 10.32.140 Variance Procedure 10.32.150 General Standards for Flood Hazard Reduction 10.32.160 Specific Standards 213

-7.32.010 Findings of Fact
+10.32.010 Findings of Fact